 The research, testing, manufacturing, labeling, approval, selling, import, export, marketing and distribution of drug products, including biologics, are subject to extensive regulation by the FDA in the United States and other regulatory authorities.
 We are not permitted to market any drug or biological product in the United States until we receive regulatory approval from the FDA.
 We have not previously submitted an NDA or BLA to the FDA, or similar approval filings to comparable foreign authorities.
 An NDA or BLA must include extensive preclinical and clinical data and supporting information to establish that the product candidate is safe and effective or, for biological products, safe, pure and potent for each desired indication.
-The application must also include significant information regarding the chemistry, manufacturing and controls for the product, and the manufacturing facilities must complete a successful pre-approval inspection by the FDA, or applicable foreign authority, prior to the approval or licensure of the product.
-We expect the novel nature of our product candidates to create further challenges in obtaining regulatory approval.
+The application must also include significant information regarding the chemistry, manufacturing and controls for the product, and the manufacturing facilities must complete a successful pre-approval inspection by the FDA, or applicable foreign authority, prior to the approval.
 For example, the FDA currently has no experience evaluating CRISPR/Cas9-based therapies for human therapeutic use.
 The FDA may also require a panel of experts, referred to as an Advisory Committee, to deliberate on the adequacy of the safety and efficacy data to support approval.
-The opinion of the Advisory Committee, although not binding, may have a significant impact on our ability to obtain approval of any product candidates that we develop based on the completed clinical trials.
-Moreover, while we are not aware of any specific genetic or biomarker diagnostic tests for which regulatory approval would be necessary in order to advance any of our product candidates to clinical trials or potential commercialization, in the future regulatory agencies may require the development and approval of such tests.
-Accordingly, the regulatory approval pathway for such product can
+The opinion of the Advisory Committee, although not binding, may have a significant impact on our ability to obtain approval of any product candidates that we develop based on the completed to advance any of our product candidates to clinical trials or potential commercialization, in the future regulatory approval would be necessary in order to advance any of our product candidates to clinical trials or potential commercialization, in the future regulatory approval would be necessary in order to advance any of our product candidates to clinical trials or potential commercialization, in the future regulatory approval would be necessary in order to advance any of our product candidates to clinical trials or potential commercialization,